java-json-tools/json-schema-validator/README.markdown

 <h2>Read me first</h2>

+<p>The license of this project is LGPLv3 or later.
+See file
+src/main/resources/LICENSE for the full text.</p>

 <p><b>IMPORTANT: if you report a bug, please mention what version you are
 using!
 Please note that versions lower than 0.4.x are not supported anymore.</b></p>